nitishpratap/interview/React/React.md

 This documentation will explore how to pass data deeply with Context in React.
 We'll cover the following topics:

-1. **Understanding Context**
-    - What is Context in React?
-    - How Context provides data sharing.

-2. **Creating and Providing Context**
-    - Creating a Context instance.
-    - Providing data with Context.

-3. **Consuming Context**
-    - Accessing data with Context.
-    - Consuming Context in deeply nested components.

 ## 1. Understanding Context